-So, do today’s rock bottom natural gas prices spell doomsday for heat pumps?
+So, do today’s rock-bottom natural gas prices spell doomsday for heat pumps?
 Not at all!
-In fact, heat pump technology has come a long way in the last decade or so.
+Heat pump technology has come a long way in the last decade or so.
 If your perception of heat pumps is that they’re painfully expensive to operate in super-cold weather, you should get a load (pun intended) of what’s on the market today.

 In most cases, homeowners with new heat pumps don’t have to worry about expensive “supplemental,” “resistance,” or “strip” heat laying waste to their electric bills.
 Heat pumps are better now.
 Even people in Vermont use electricity to heat their homes nowadays!
 Crazy, right?